I want to watch the football, but I'm on a bit of a budget - what's the cheapest way to get Sky Sports? Which provider sells it at the lowest price?

 A quick note: all prices in this article reflect the current costs at the time of writing.
 They'll almost certainly change - especially as providers often put out special offers that lop a few quid off packages with Sky Sports.
 The 'cheapest' way to get Sky Sports can vary at any time.

 We recommend comparing packages with our comparison tool for the most accurate pricing.
-Tick 'Sky Sports' under the channel options, and you'll see everything you can get in your postcode.
+Simply enter your postcode into the box below to see all the deals you can get at your home:

 For now though, here's a bit of guidance for what's really cheap and what's really worth it.

 If you want just a TV package with Sky Sports attached, the cheapest way to do that is through Sky.

 It costs £22 a month to add two Sky Sports channels onto Sky TV; £26 a month to add three; or £28 a month to add the whole lot.
 You can chop and change which channels you subscribe to every single month, if you like.

 Since Sky's base TV package costs £20 a month (plus setup costs), you can get the whole lot for £48 - or £38 a month if you only want, say, Premier League matches.

 If you want Sky Cinema too, you can get the two services together at a rather nice discount - around a tenner or so.